lamp-io/docs/tutorials/laravel/github-dev-stage-live.md

 # Intro
-In this guide we'll show you how to setup a "dev -> stage -> live" workflow for a laravel application using github and lamp.io
+In this guide we'll show you how to setup a "dev -> stage -> live" workflow for a Laravel application using Github and lamp.io

 ## Dev
 First off we'll create a new Laravel application from scratch.
 You'll need to already have [Composer](https://getcomposer.org) installed.